Ve Neill: Make-Up

 At the same Sci-Fi convention where she met Fred Phillips, Neill approached men dressed as characters from Planet of the Apes after learning that they made their own masks.
 When she asked them to teach her, one responded: “But you're a girl".
 This incident became part of her journey to learn all that she could and build her skills and techniques.

 Neill credits self teaching, with the addition of other make-up artists showing her tips and tricks.
 She credits being able to examine the legendary work of John Chambers and Fred Phillips, in order to grow as an artist.
 While she was developing her skills, there was a lack of sharing between her and her male counterparts, as she was a woman and "they didn't want me in there anyway."

 In interviews, she has also warned women artists that, generally speaking, the job makes it extremely difficult to juggle being married and having children in the field.

 CGI

 Neill has made several comments on the benefit of using CGI to enhance the makeups created by artists.
 "CGI is a helpful tool, but will never be the sole method in the field."

 Positions

-Neill serves as a judge on the Syfy original series Face Off which features makeup artists competing for $100,000.
+Neill served as a judge on the Syfy original series Face Off which features makeup artists competing for $100,000.

 In 2017, Neill accepted the position of Director of Education at Cinema Makeup School in Los Angeles, California.

 In 2021, Neill started her own school, Legends Makeup Academy in Los Angeles, California.

 Neill has worked on all of the films of the Pirates of the Caribbean franchise.

 Other notable films she has worked on are Austin Powers in Goldmember, The Hunger Games, The Hunger Games: Catching Fire, A.I.
 Artificial Intelligence, Hook, and Edward Scissorhands.